RIKEN-RCCS/spark-k/docs/BUILDSPARK.md

     $ wget https://raw.githubusercontent.com/pf-aics-riken/spark-k/master/snappy-java.patch.txt
     $ git apply -v snappy-java.patch.txt

-The patch changes the Makefile for a library "Linux" and "sparcv9".
+The patch changes the Makefile for a library for "Linux" and "sparcv9".
 It also fixes the necessary version of the Snappy source.

 Edit the version file to fake the version is "1.1.2.1".